q19316/Pytorch-Attention-RNN-for-SVHN/README.md

 By default the input size is **54x54**, and there are three MaxPooling of stride 2 throughout the CNN, so the input will be down-sampled by **8x**.
 For smaller image size, you should use less down-sampling.

-### RNN encoder
+### RNN decoder
-The RNN deocder is a two-layer GRU, which converts the CNN encoder's output feature map into a sequence of labels using attention mechanism.
+The RNN deocder is a two-layer GRU.
+It converts the CNN encoder's output feature map into a sequence of labels using attention mechanism.
 It is defined in `build_model.py`.

 ## Requirements